 It wasn’t much of a challenge to decide which ice cream should kick off Ice Cream Sundays; chocolate chip cookie dough has always ranked number 1 on y list.
 Ya ya, I know it’s not fancy or particularly gourmet, but damn it’s good!

 The vanilla ice cream base is an ever so slightly modified version from the Perfect Scoop.
-I added extra vanilla extract to keep the ice cream softer longer, and to give the already perfect vanilla ice cream just a little extra flavour.
-It’s creamy and soft and full of rich vanilla flavour.
+I added extra vanilla extract to keep the ice cream softer longer and to give the already perfect vanilla ice cream just a little extra flavour.
+It’s creamy and soft and full of delicious vanilla flavour.

-You can use any chocolate chip cookie dough recipe you like.
-The one I use makes kick ass soft, chewy cookies, when they make it into cookies.
-I know there’s a lot of fear on the internet about eating raw eggs and if you are someone who is concerned about this then I would suggest leaving them out.
+You can use your favourite cookie dough recipe.
+The one I use makes kick ass soft, chewy cookies when they make it into cookies.
+I know there’s a lot of fear on the internet about eating raw eggs and if you are someone who is concerned about this, then I would suggest leaving them out.
 I figure that since myself and every other person I know has been eating raw cookie dough since before we could walk, the tiny little risk is one I’m willing to take.
 You need to do what you feel comfortable with.

 - 1 cup whole milk